Bolt Size Chart 2026: Diameter, Length & Thread Types

 Bolt Thread Types Explained (The Key to Proper Fit)

 Threads are the spiral ridges on a bolt that allow it to engage securely with a nut or threaded hole.
-Even when the diameter and length are correct, using the wrong thread type can lead to poor fit, stripped threads, or a weak joint.
-Understanding thread type is essential for proper assembly and reliable fastening.
+A poor fit, stripped threads, or a weak joint may occur even given the correct diameter and length the incorrect thread type may be us

 Bolt Thread Types Explained